 It is possible that alternatives which limit the number of participants could also result in a reduction in the amount of gear deployed and golden tilefish landed.
 If this were the case, then biological benefits could be expected for golden tilefish and the chance of interactions with protected species could be reduced.
 Preferred Sub-Alternative 2a would result in 21 endorsements.
 Therefore, the biological benefits of Sub-Alternative 2a could be greater than Sub-Alternative 2b for hook and line endorsements.
 However, it is also possible that effort would remain the same regardless of the number of vessels fishing.
 Therefore the biological effects of hook and line Sub-Alternatives 2a-e as well as longline Sub-Alternatives 2f-g could be very similar (Table 4-6).
 By limiting the number of participants in the golden tilefish fishery, the race for fish could be eliminated allowing for a longer fishing season and greater participation by individuals who met the endorsement requirements.
-Options 1-3 would further restrict participants in the fishery by requiring that they demonstrate current activity in the golden tilefish fishery.

 Alternative 1 (No Action) will likely perpetuate the existing level of risk for interactions between Endangered Species Act (ESA)-listed species and the fishery.
 Alternatives 2 and 3 and their associated sub-alternatives are unlikely to have adverse effects on listed Acropora species.
 Previous ESA consultations determined the snapper grouper fishery was not likely to adversely affect these species.
 These alternatives are unlikely to alter fishing behavior in a way that would cause new adverse effects to Acropora species.
 The impacts from Alternatives 2 and associated sub-alternatives on sea turtles and smalltooth sawfish are unclear.
 Ultimately, the degree of risk reduction to ESA-listed species is relative to overall effort reduction.
-If Alternative 2 and the associated sub-alternatives reduce fishing effort in the fishery, the risk of interaction between sea turtles and smalltooth sawfish will likely decrease
+If Alternative 2 and the associated sub-alternatives reduce fishing effort in the fishery, the risk of interaction between sea turtles and smalltooth sawfish will likely decrease.